swilgosz/hanamimastery/data/articles/2022-summary.md

 Hanami Mastery is a result of multiple businesses, and people I've met directly or indirectly in my life. **It was possible because those people documented their journey**.

 I've written last year about [why I give so much appreciation](/articles/giving-appreciation), but nothing changed since that.
-If Ali Abdaal would not publish his [[TODO]] crappy first video recorded on the phone, he would not be a multimillionaire, but neither I would know, that [first 100 videos on youtube does not matter](https://aliabdaal.com/9-lessons-from-4-years-on-youtube/).
+If Ali Abdaal would not publish his [crappy first video](https://youtu.be/MpevcHafHZI?si=BhuWVyD3eGc84n0U) recorded on the phone, he would not be a multimillionaire, but neither I would know, that [first 100 videos on youtube does not matter](https://aliabdaal.com/9-lessons-from-4-years-on-youtube/).

 Maybe, just maybe, somebody will find it useful, that [I've tracked my Hanami Mastery finances since day one](/about), and documented chronologically, what I achieved.